-For more information, please see the following article:
+For more information, please see :Spinal Anatomy and Back Pain.

 The type of back pain (the way you describe the pain) and the area of distribution of the pain and related symptoms is an important part in determining a back pain diagnosis, and the treatments can be very different depending on the type of pain.
 Three common classifications of back pain include: